-The table on the next page sets forth certain information known to the Company with respect to the beneficial ownership of the Company's common stock as of February 2, 2018 by each shareholder known by the Company to be the beneficial owner of more than 5% of the Company's common stock, by each director and nominee for director, by each executive officer named in the Summary Compensation Table and by all executive officers and directors as a group.
+The table below sets forth certain information known to the Company with respect to the beneficial ownership of the Company's common stock as of February 1, 2019 by each shareholder known by the Company to be the beneficial owner of more than 5% of the Company's common stock, by each director and nominee for director, by each executive officer named in the Summary Compensation Table and by all executive officers and directors as a group.
 The information as to each person or entity has been furnished by such person or group.